panliangrui/resume/_pages/about.md

   - /about.html
 ---

 Liangrui Pan (Student Member, IEEE) was born in Anhui, China, in 1997.
-He is currently pursuing thePh.D’s degree in computer science with the Hunan University, China.
-His research interests include Artificial intelligence, Medical Image Analysis, Bioinformatics.
-He is also a member of the Chinese Society of Electrical Engineering.
+He received the Ph.D. degree in Electronic Information from the College of Computer Science, Hunan University, China, in June 2026.
+His research interests include artificial intelligence, medical image analysis, and bioinformatics.
+He is also a member of the China Computer Federation (CCF).

 In academic innovation, During my PhD (supervisor: [Shaoliang Peng](http://csee.hnu.edu.cn/people/pengshaoliang)) and master's degree (supervisor: [Mitchai Chongcheawchamnan](https://grad.psu.ac.th/language/en/direct-dean/)), I published and accepted a total of 20 high-level English papers, which were cited 589 times by [Google Scholar](https://scholar.google.com/citations?hl=zh-CN&user=-zSEPX0AAAAJ&view_op=list_works&sortby=pubdate).
 Among them, I have published a total of 20 articles as the first author and co-author in Nature communication, Cancer Research, npj Precision Oncology, EAAI; USCAP; IJCAI (CCF A); BIBM (CCF B); one of them received the highest number of downloads in the Journal of Raman Spectroscopy.
 Under the public review status, the tutor has 13 patents for his works, Authorize 2 software copyright.